veillette/hands-on/content/Chapter2.md

 These systematic errors, particularly **calibration errors**, require vigilance.
 Always check instrument zeros before measurement and verify calibration when possible.

 :::{warning}
-Don't be misled by sophisticated digital displays with multiple "precise" digits - our laboratory once received electronic timers claiming millisecond precision that actually contained calibration errors exceeding 12%!
-Approach all instruments with healthy skepticism.
+Don't be misled by sophisticated digital displays with multiple "precise" digits.
+When measuring current, all ammeters introduce their own internal resistance into the circuit.
+This resistance creates a voltage drop that alters the actual current flowing through the circuit, meaning the displayed current differs from what would flow without the meter.

+For example, a digital multimeter might display a "stable" current reading of 1.23 A, but the actual circuit current could be significantly different due to the meter's internal resistance.
+High-quality meters minimize this effect with very low internal resistance (often called "burden voltage"), but it can never be completely eliminated.

+Similarly, when measuring voltage, the meter draws some current to operate, potentially affecting the circuit's behavior.
+Always consider how your measuring instrument might be altering the very quantity you're trying to measure.

+Approach all instruments with healthy skepticism, recognizing that:
+1. Displayed precision often exceeds actual accuracy
+2. The act of measurement can change the system being measured
+3. Understanding instrument specifications (like internal resistance) is crucial for proper interpretation
 :::

 ## Calculating Uncertainty in Derived Quantities